Paloma San Basilio: 1990s

 To celebrate her 15-year career in 1990, she simultaneously recorded and edited two albums; "Nadie como tú", for Latin America (from which the enormous success “Demasiado herida” stands out) and "Quiéreme Siempre" for Spain.
-From this last album, the song "Un largo camino" duet with CRAG is highlighted, as well as one of the best versions that has ever been made of “Wind Beneath My Wings” from Bette Midler.
-On 3 March 1991, she performed a duet concert with the tenor Plácido Domingo in Miami, which was edited in video and LP and reached multimillion-dollar sales and that was, in the words of the performer herself, one of the most wonderful experiences of her life.
-She sings Zarzuela pieces like "la Revoltosa" in it, Operetta, like “Vals de la Viuda Alegre”, American musicals, like "Phantom of the Opera" or "New York, New York", boleros, tango, Hispano-American songs and, of course, her extraordinary interpretation of "No llores por mí, Argentina" (from Evita).
+The latter album featured "Un largo camino" as a duet with CRAG, as well as a cover of “Wind Beneath My Wings”, originally by Bette Midler.
+On 3 March 1991, she performed a duet concert with the tenor Plácido Domingo in Miami, which was released as a video and LP and reached multimillion-dollar sales.
+It features a variety of genres including Zarzuela pieces like "la Revoltosa", Operetta, like “Vals de la Viuda Alegre”, American musicals, like "Phantom of the Opera" and "New York, New York", boleros, tango, Hispano-American songs and "No llores por mí, Argentina" (from Evita).

 Paloma continued her success with productions such as "De mil amores" (1991), which included songs such as "Orí Oro", "No Quiero Arrepentirme", "De Mil Amores" or "Un Gran Amor".
 This work has been made simultaneously with "Paloma Mediterránea" (1992), in which she recreated the song "Mediterráneo" by Serrat and others like "Apres Toi" by Vicky Leandros, "El Concierto de Aranjuez" by Joaquín Rodrigo or "Himno al Amor" by Édith Piaf.
 The first album was released for the American market only and the second one for Spain.
 Two years later, she released "Al Este del Edén" (1994), album including songs from unknown young authors and which was one of the singer's favorites.
 That same year she performed a duet concert with the tenor José Carreras, with 20,000 people in Bogotá.
 "Como un sueño" (1995) celebrates her 20-year career and led her to touring for about twenty months.
 This concert was published in a double CD for Spain and was reduced to a single CD in Latin America.
 Different celebrities joined in, such as Estela Raval, Gloria Lasso, Cristina del Valle (from the duet Amistades Peligrosas), El Dúo Dinámico, El Consorcio and Juan Pardo.
 She hosted the OTI Festival 1992 with Joaquín Prat and the OTI Festival 1993 with Francisco.

 In 1997, Paloma sang pieces from classical musicians like Beethoven, Pachelbel or Massenet in her new work "Clásicamente tuya", which was released in early 1998 in Latin America with a different cover and did not include the song "Meditación".
 In November 1997, after 17 years, she resumed her performance in the musical El hombre de La Mancha with José Sacristán, which broke box-office records.
 This musical was also released in a double CD, and played for 2 years in Madrid, 1 month in Barcelona and 2 months in Buenos Aires.